Banana Cottage Cheese Pancakes

 A stack of banana cottage cheese pancakes topped with sliced bananas.

 These fluffy golden brown banana cottage cheese pancakes are the perfect way to start any morning.
 This recipe is quick, easy and healthy too!
 They’re a favorite of mine alongside my Protein Pancakes (No Protein Powder) and Cottage Cheese Oatmeal Pancakes.
-Here’s why you’ll love these:

 • Fluffy texture.
-This recipe has the same light, fluffy texture you’d find with classic pancakes (just with more nutrition!).
+This recipe has the same light, fluffy texture you’d find with classic pancakes (just with more nutrition).

 • Freezer friendly.
 Make these ahead and store in a freezer bag for busy school mornings.
 Pop them in the toaster oven or air fryer for an easy and delicious way to start the day.